Package Leaflet: Information for the User

 Adults and adolescents

-Take the number of capsules as indicated by your doctor.
+Take the number of tablets that your doctor has told you to.
 Normally, your doctor will gradually increase your dose.
 The initial dose will generally be 300 to 900 mg per day.
-From there, the dose may be increased as indicated by your doctor up to a maximum dose of 3600 mg per day, divided into three equal doses, for example, one in the morning, one in the afternoon, and one at night.
+From there, the dose may be increased as indicated by your doctor up to a maximum dose of 3600 mg per day, divided into three equal doses, for example, one in the morning, one in the afternoon, and one in the evening.

-Your doctor will decide on the dose to be administered to your child based on the child's weight.
-The treatment will begin with a low initial dose that will be gradually increased over a period of approximately 3 days.
-The normal dose for controlling epilepsy is 25-35 mg/kg/day.
-The dose is normally administered by taking the capsules, divided into three equal doses per day, normally one in the morning, one at noon, and one at night.
+Your doctor will decide the dose to be given to your child based on the child's weight.
+The treatment will start with a low initial dose that will be gradually increased over a period of approximately 3 days.
+The usual dose for controlling epilepsy is 25-35 mg/kg/day.
+The dose is usually given by taking the tablets, divided into 3 equal doses per day, usually one in the morning, one at noon, and one in the evening.

-It is not recommended to use Gabapentina Normon in children under 6 years of age.
+Gabapentina Normon is not recommended for use in children under 6 years of age.

 Peripheral neuropathic pain, the recommended dose is: